abi-am/omicss-25/Group projects/GP3/README.md

 ```
   ## Step 1 (Filtering)

    As an input we need to give filtered plink binary format files (.bed, .bim. fam).
-Filtering should include the following steps
+Filtering should include the following steps:

    - **Anotation** - samples should have individual, unique ID's.
 So if the VCF file that we need to analyze is not annotated, firstly we need to annotate it using bcftools.

-**Then we can proceed with Filtering using [PLINK](https://www.cog-genomics.org/plink/1.9/filter) tool**
+**Then we can proceed with Filtering using [PLINK](https://www.cog-genomics.org/plink/1.9/filter) tool**.

 ```
 /mnt/proj/vine/user_projects/shengchang/soft/plink/plink